learn-software-engineering/learn-software-engineering/content/en/programming/oop/class-relations/realisation.md

 ---

 Key characteristics of realisation:
-- It represents a contract that the implementing class must fulfill.
+- It represents a contract that the implementing class must fulfil.
 - The class must provide implementations for all methods declared in the interface.
 - It allows for polymorphism through interfaces.